Don't miss out!

 Is my child on the driving range all day?
 What other activities are planned?

 The majority of our camp sessions are spent out on the practice facility but our time there is by no means boring and overly repetitive.
-With our unique PGA Junior Camp curriculum, we integrate learning with fun by combining skill development with games, friendly competitions, and other activities which serve as a vehicle for learning and lets kids have a whole lot of fun at the same time!
+With our unique curriculum, developed exclusively for us by the PGA of America, we integrate learning with fun.
+Our instruction combines skill development with games, friendly competitions, and other activities which serve as a vehicle for learning and lets kids have a whole lot of fun at the same time!

 What if my child has never golfed?